-"My present ideas of the nobel art and science, which are dramatically opposite to those I enter’d Mr. L[atrboe]'s office with, I trust are founded on the dictates of Reason and nature, because these are the only true foundations of correct taste and realy beauty."
+My present ideas of this noble art & science, which are dramatically opposite to those I enter’d Mr. L[atrobe]’s office with, I trust are founded on the details of Reason & nature, because these are the only true foundations of correct taste, and real beauty.4

 Mills worked under Latrobe for five years as a draftsman and clerk.
 When Mills entered his office, Latrobe's Bank of Pennsylvania, completed about two years earlier (1801), was commanding enormous attention.

-"My wish to endeavor to shew to the European who visits us from the metropolis of his country that the American talent for architecture is not a whit inferior to the Europeans, under the same advantages.5
+My wish is to endeavor to shew to the European who visits us from the metropolis of his country, that the american talent for architecture is not a whit inferior to the European's, under the same advantages.5